insin/newforms/docs/forms.rst

 --------------------

-To retrieve a single :js:class:`BoundField`, use the :js:func:`BaseForm#boundField` method on your form, passing the field's name:
+To retrieve a single :js:class:`BoundField`, use the :js:func:`Form#boundField` method on your form, passing the field's name:

 .. code-block:: javascript